CERT-Polska/Artemis/docs/quick-start.rst

 ----------------------

 Select ``Add targets`` from the top navigation bar.
 Artemis takes input in the form of entries separated with newlines.
-No specific format is required, Artemis works with both IPs and domains.
+Artemis works with both IPs and domains.
 If a URL is provided, the domain from this URL will be scanned.

 Viewing results
 ---------------